lovesaroha/lbst/README.md

 ## Features
 - Lightweight and Fast.
 - Native Go implementation.
-- Supported data types (int , float64 , string).
+- Support all data types.

 ## Requirements
 - Go 1.9 or higher.
 We aim to support the 3 latest versions of Go.